 Order top-notch landscaping service with easy online booking

 13. Paint Your Rocks

 If positive affirmations make you feel relaxed and inspired, why not have them written in the rock garden?
 Grab a paintbrush, squirt some paint, pick up a rock, and start getting creative.

 Depending on your interpretation, balancing stones can be a dedicated art, firm discipline, or an enjoyable hobby.
-The act of stacking and balancing stones takes focus, patience, and persistence, and encourages a meditative state that brings you to the present moment.
+The act of stacking and balancing stones or river rock takes focus, patience, and persistence, and encourages a meditative state that brings you to the present moment.

 Your rock garden can be the perfect space to experience this practice and can be entirely dedicated to the visual interest and zen component of stone stacking.

 Designing a mosaic in your rock garden requires attention to detail and a clear mind.
 A mosaic can turn your rock garden into an art piece that inspires a specific atmosphere.